VedantVallal/SampleProject/README.md

 Don’t push directly to main.
 Always use a feature branch.
 Use meaningful commit messages.
-If you face merge conflicts, ask the leader for guidance.
+If you face merge conflicts, ask AI.

 ✨ Congratulations!
 You’ve learned the basics of GitHub Collaboration 🚀